The student loan discharge process

 You will meet with your lawyer.
 In this meeting, your lawyer will discuss the representation agreement, key aspects of the process, and the terms and conditions of the Fresh Start Guarantee.

-If you do not have an existing bankruptcy, your lawyer will file one.
-Then, your lawyer will file an adversary proceeding.
+If you do not have an existing bankruptcy, your lawyer will file one first.

 The adversary proceeding normally takes several months to conclude.
 During this period, your lawyer will keep you up to date on the case's progress and work on your behalf to negotiate a favorable settlement with your lender.